carmaa/inception/README.md

  * Hardware:
-   * Attacker machine: Linux or Mac OS X (host / attacker machine) with a FireWire or Thunderbolt interface, or an ExpressCard/PCMCIA expansion port.
+   * Attacker machine: Linux or Mac OS X (host / attacker machine) with a FireWire interface, either through a native FireWire port, an ExpressCard/PCMCIA expansion port or a Thunderbolt to FireWire adapter.
-     Linux is currently recommended due to buggy firewire interfaces on OS X
    * Victim machine: A FireWire or Thunderbolt interface, or an ExpressCard/PCMCIA expansion port

+Linux is currently recommended on the attacker side due to buggy firewire interfaces on OS X. Note that direct ThunderBolt to ThunderBolt does *not* work, you need a FireWire adapter.
+Your mileage may very when attempting to use Thunderbolt on Linux.

  * Software:
    * Python 3
    * git